 Tampering and misuse could result in the following security threats; unauthorized access, malicious code injections, credential theft, app cloning, IP theft, broader system attacks, and more.

-The best approach to defending your applications is to layer both static and dynamic app protection.
+The best approach to defending your applications is to layer both static and dynamic application protection.
 Combining code hardening techniques such as code obfuscation and encryption with runtime application self protection (RASP) can help you remain both protected and compliant with the latest regulations.